 Also another thing to note was that around this time, article spinners were becoming popular and they were really used a lot by people.
 People could just use these programs to make automatic content without having to do it themselves and the content spinner would do all the work of stuffing the keywords where ever you wanted and it would basically crank out the type of sentences I just described above, but in masses.

-2) The keyword would be used inside the code of the template.
+2) Using the keyword in the code of your website template.

-At the time of this technique being popular, HTML websites were really the main if not the only approach to making websites (here’s the much better way today) and you could do a lot with just a little coding knowledge.
+At the time of this technique being popular, HTML websites were really the main if not the only approach to making websites (here’s the much better way of making your own website today) and you could do a lot with just a little coding knowledge.

 In the case of using this dirty technique, people would actually put the keywords inside the HTML code and/or the template and write out their site naturally so when Google spiders would visit it, what would happen was they would read the code, all those terms in the code and thus rank you better for it, whereas people who would visit the site, would not see it because it was invisible to them and thus it would “satisfy” both the visitor and Google.